 Way back in 400 B.C.
 Hippocrates (AKA the “Father of Medicine”) described the elder tree as his “medicine chest” because its berries and flowers were beneficial for healing.
 The plant is chock full of antioxidants and vitamins that can aid with inflammation and be a helping hand to our immune system.

 One study found that the polyphenols in elderberry helped to support the immune system by increasing the white blood cell count, although more research needs to be done on human participants.
 (2) White blood cells are essentially immunity cells; they only make up about 1% of your blood but travel around to fight viruses, bacteria, and other invaders.

 Unfortunately, elderberries can be hard to find locally (and can be quite expensive) but you may be able to find fresh, frozen, or dried berries online.
-Supplements could be a cheaper route, and Natural Wellness’s Immune Booster with Elderberry contains beneficial nutrients such as zinc, vitamin B12, and vitamin D.
+Supplements could be a cheaper route, and Natural Wellness’s Elderberry Vitamin C & Zinc Lozenges contain additional beneficial nutrients.

 All microorganisms aren’t bad microorganisms.
 In fact, our body has live bacteria and yeasts that naturally live within it.
 If too many bad bacteria take over the good bacteria, things can get out of whack and make you sick.

 Taking probiotics, like Natural Wellness’s Ultra Probiotic Formula, can boost your good bacteria to ensure everything stays balanced with its 35 billion probiotic cells.
 Research has shown that probiotics have the ability to stimulate the immune system by activating various immune mechanisms.
 (3) This can result in fewer infections.
 In fact, one study that found one lactobacillus strain reduced frequency and severity of respiratory infections in children by 17%.
 (4) Another lactobacillus strain reduced the risk of urinary tract infections in women by 50%.
 (5)